 - The Committee on Standards and Privileges is a Standing Committee of the Northern Ireland Assembly established in accordance with paragraph 10 of Strand One of the Belfast Agreement and under Assembly Standing Order Nos.
 51 and 57. - 2.
-The Committee has power: - to consider specific matters relating to privilege referred to it by the Assembly; - to oversee the work of the Assembly Clerk of Standards; - to examine the arrangement for the compilation, maintenance and accessibility of the Register of Members' Interests and any other registers of interest established by the Assembly, and to review from time to time the form and content of those registers; - to consider any specific complaints made in relation to the registering or declaring of interests referred to it; - to consider any matter relating to the conduct of Members, including specific complaints in relation to alleged breaches of any code of conduct to which the Assembly has agreed and which have been drawn to the Committee's attention; - to recommend any modifications to any Assembly code of conduct as may from time to time appear to be necessary. - 3.
+The Committee has power: - to consider specific matters relating to privilege referred to it by the Assembly; - to oversee the work of the Assembly Clerk of Standards; - to examine the arrangement for the compilation, maintenance and accessibility of the Register of Members' Interests and any other registers of interest established by the Assembly, and to review from time to time the form and content of those registers; - to consider any specific complaints made in relation to the registering or declaring of interests referred to it; - to consider any matter relating to the conduct of Members; - to recommend any modifications to any Assembly code of conduct as may from time to time appear to be necessary. - 3.
 The Committee is appointed at the start of every Assembly, and has power to send for persons, papers and records that are relevant to its enquiries. - 4.
 The membership of the Committee is as follows: